sarahari27/Project_1/README.md

 Dataset Explanation:
 1️⃣ stop_date – The date when the stop happened.
 2️⃣ stop_time – The time of the stop.
 3️⃣ country_name – The country where the stop took place.
 4️⃣ driver_gender – The gender of the driver (Male or Female).
 5️⃣ driver_age_raw – The recorded age of the driver (before cleaning).
 6️⃣ driver_age – The actual age of the driver (after cleaning).
 7️⃣ driver_race – The race/ethnicity of the driver.
 8️⃣ violation_raw – The original reason for the stop (before cleaning).
 9️⃣ violation – The type of violation (Speeding, DUI, etc.). 🔟 search_conducted – Whether the police searched the driver or vehicle (True/False).
 1️⃣1️⃣ search_type – The type of search (Frisk, Vehicle Search, etc.).
 1️⃣2️⃣ stop_outcome – The result of the stop (Warning, Citation, Arrest).
 1️⃣3️⃣ is_arrested – Whether the driver was arrested (True/False).
 1️⃣4️⃣ stop_duration – How long the stop lasted (<5 min, 6-15 min, etc.).
 1️⃣5️⃣ drugs_related_stop – Whether the stop was drug-related (True/False).

-Sample Insight:"A 27-year-old male was stopped for Speeding at 2:30 PM.
+Sample Insight: "A 27-year-old male was stopped for Speeding at 2:30 PM.
 No search conducted.
 He received a citation.
 The stop lasted 6–15 minutes and was not drug-related."

 📂 Project Deliverables:

 ⦁	🗃️ SQL Schema & Database
 ⦁	🔁 Python ETL & Data Processing Scripts
 ⦁	📈 Streamlit Web Dashboard
 ⦁	🧾 README & Documentation
 ⦁
 ✅ Project Outcomes:

 ⦁	⚡ Faster check post logging and lookup
 ⦁	📊 Analytical insights for law enforcement
 ⦁	🧠 Predictive modeling for stop outcomes